nulastudio/NetBeauty2/README.md

 ![after_beauty](after_beauty.png)

 ## How to use?
-1. Add Nuget reference into you .NET Core project.
+1. Add Nuget reference into your .NET Core project.
 ```
 dotnet add package nulastudio.NetCoreBeauty
 ```
-you `*.csproj` should be similar like this
+your `*.csproj` should be similar like this
 ```
 <Project Sdk="Microsoft.NET.Sdk">